sashakaplan1/sashaGIS/README.md

 * Background:  To investigate the relationship between percetage of people in poverty vs percentage of agricultutral households in Sri Lanka by district
 * Data: Sri Lanka districts / demographic information
 * Results: Red areas have a higher percentage of households in poverty when percentage of agricultural households is high.
-While, blue areas have lower poverty when percentage of agricultural households is low.
+Blue areas have lower poverty when percentage of agricultural households is low.

 # Project 6: Point Patterns in Fire Analysis - Density